Auto-merge

 Troubleshooting

-Merge request cannot be merged despite no failed pipeline
+Merge request can’t merge despite no failed pipeline

 In some cases, you can require a successful pipeline for merge, but be unable to merge a merge request with no failed pipelines.
 The setting requires the existence of a successful pipeline, not the absence of failed pipelines.
-If the merge request has no pipelines at all, it is not considered to have a successful pipeline and cannot be merged.
+A merge request with no pipelines at all is not considered to have a successful pipeline, and cannot merge.

-When the setting is enabled, use rules or workflow:rules to ensure pipelines run for every merge request.
+When you enable this setting, use rules or workflow:rules to ensure pipelines run for every merge request.

 Merge request can still be merged despite a failed pipeline